New Orleans Saints Rumors: Team Could Sign Darrelle Revis For Cheap In 2017

 The New Orleans Saints have been pretty active in NFL free agency this year as they look to improve upon disappointing records the past few seasons.
 They have made a few signings on both sides of the ball, but they know that defense is where the most improvement is needed.
-Cornerback Darrelle Revis is one of the best defensive backs in the league and he’s also a free agent who the Saints or any other team could sign for cheap in 2017 if they so choose.
+Cornerback Darrelle Revis is one of the best defensive backs in the league, and he’s also a free agent who the Saints or any other team could sign for cheap in 2017 if they so choose.

 Head coach Sean Payton knows that one of the worst defenses in the NFL over the past few years has needed to have some work done.
 The free agent signings of Alex Okafor and Nick Fairley are huge and necessary moves, but the secondary really does need some help if New Orleans is going to be a contender next season.